 Established in 2010, this endowed lecture honors the late William Louis Chapin Issa which brings to campus notable experts in fields related to the environment and sustainability.
-The lecture is housed at the Baker-Nord Center for the Humanities within the College of Arts and Sciences.

 Past Issa Lectures